pirouzmehmandoost/para/README.md

 For intermediate parent objects, the function has a recursive traversal path that handles `Mesh`, `InstancedMesh`, `Points`, `Line`, `Light`, and `Camera` node types. `InstancedMesh` bounds are cached in a `WeakMap` keyed by the mesh instance, invalidated when the instance count changes or when the caller explicitly calls `invalidateAABBCache()`.
 This avoids recomputing the union of all per-instance bounding boxes every frame.

 The function writes into a caller-provided `out` `Vector3` and uses static scratch objects for all intermediate work.
 The `updateMatrices` option lets the caller skip `updateWorldMatrix` if matrices are already current (e.g. after R3F's render pass has already updated them).

 ---

+## The interaction logic flow

+- A user clicks a mesh → SceneComposer's click handler writes the mesh name, UUID, and default material ID into `selectionStore` → on the next frame, Carousel reads the focused UUID and moves the camera to that target.

+- Model then reads the focused material ID and eases material property values toward the selected material, as well as any delta rotation and position values that toggle with focus.
+Only position and rotation values animate on click to a mesh.
+When in focued project view, UI buttons render to allow allow animating mesh rotation and material properties of the focused mesh.

+- tapping empty space or clicking `Escape` on a keyboard resets `selectionStore`, causing the Carousel/rig to resume automatic cycling and the model to ease back to its default material, position, and rotation.

+---